-Parameter Meaning -r When the reinstallation process is performed, the configuration is reset, and for devices that have it, the default configuration will be applied. (optional) -е When the reinstallation process is performed reset the device to empty configuration. -b Option to discard the currently installed branding package from the device, otherwise it will be reinstalled together with RouterOS -k keyfile Provides the device with a license key in .KEY format. (optional) -s userscript Pre-configures the device with the provided configuration (text file in .RSC format).
-This configuration also takes the place of the default configuration.
-The script can access factory passwords with read-only variables \$defconfPassword and \$defconfWifiPassword (starting from RouterOS 7.10beta8). (optional)

--a IP Uses a specific IP address that the Netinstall server will assign to the device.
-Mandatory, but can be auto-assigned if interface parameter is used.
-PACKAGE Specify a list of RouterOS.NPK format packages that Netinstall will try to install on the device. (mandatory) -i Allows you to specify an interface. (optional)
+Parameter Meaning -r When the reinstallation process is performed, the current configuration will be reset, and for devices that have it, the default configuration will be applied (optional). -е Performing the reinstallation process will reset the device to an empty configuration. -b Option to discard the currently installed branding package from the device, otherwise it will be reinstalled together with RouterOS. -k keyfile Provides the device with a license key in .KEY format (optional). -s userscript Pre-configures the device with the provided configuration (text file in .RSC format).
+This configuration also takes place of the default configuration.
+The script can access factory passwords with read-only variables \$defconfPassword and \$defconfWifiPassword (starting from RouterOS 7.10beta8) (optional). -a IP Uses a specific IP address that the Netinstall server will assign to the device.
+Mandatory, but can be auto-assigned if interface parameter used.
+PACKAGE Specify a list of RouterOS.NPK format packages that Netinstall will try to install on the device (mandatory).
+The system package must be listed first. -i Allows you to specify an interface (optional).